-GEL 1,792.7 mln has been mobilized in the 2017 State budget by taking a loan by the State, between them:
+GEL 1,792.7 mln has been mobilized in the 2017 State budget through taking a loan by the State.
+These are:

-- > The long-term investment projects in the grace loans 922.7 million. - Accepted World Bank and the European Union the budgetary credits 470.0 million. - Treasury bills and bonds emissions and as a result of the repayment of domestic debt net increase- 400.0 million.
+- The long-term preferential loans for investment projects 922.7 million. - Acceptable budgetary credits of the World Bank and European Union 470.0 million. - Treasury bills and bonds emissions and as a result of the repayment of domestic debt net increase- 400.0 million.

-Increase in liabilities comprises 12.6% of total budget resources and 3.7% of GDP.
+Increase in liabilities comprises 15.6% of total budget resources and 4.98% of GDP.